TaqBostan/react-svgdotjs/README.md

 A lightweight component to use [SVG.js](https://svgjs.dev/docs/3.1/) library in React.
 Custom hooks are provided for automatically re-rendering when the underlying data changes.
+Check out [the CodePen](https://codepen.io/Mohamad-Mehdi-Rajaei/pen/poBdRBO) for some examples.

 ## Getting started